Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp: Methodology

-The proposed SNN architecture is illustrated in Figure \ref{fig:snn_arch}.
-The network consists of three fully connected layers of sizes 10, 5 and 1 neuron, from the input to the output.
-The input layer acts as a position placeholder that encodes the altitude error signal into spikes.
-More specifically, the input values of $h_{\textit{ref}}-h_{\textit{curr}}$ are divided into 10 intervals, with each of them assigned to a different neuron.
-The range of the first and last intervals corresponds to $\left]-\infty,\,-0.4\right[$ and $\left]0.4,\,\infty\right[$, respectively, while the remainder 8 are uniformly distributed between $\left[-0.4,\,0.4\right]$.
-Each time the altitude error falls within one of these "gaps", the corresponding neuron fires a single spike.
+The proposed SNN architecture is illustrated in Fig.~\ref{fig:snn_arch}: it consists of three fully connected layers (10 -- 5 -- 1 neurons).
+The input layer encodes the altitude error signal into spikes using position coding: the input values of $h_{\textit{ref}}-h_{\textit{curr}}$ are divided into 10 intervals, with each of them assigned to a different neuron.
+The first and last intervals corresponds to $\left]-\infty,\,-0.4\right[$ and $\left]0.4,\,\infty\right[$, respectively, while the range of the remainder 8 neurons is uniformly distributed between $\left[-0.4,\,0.4\right]$.
+Each time the altitude error falls within one of these intervals, the corresponding neuron fires a single spike.
 The hidden layer consists of five leaky integrate-and-fire (LIF) neurons, where the membrane potential of the $i$-th neuron, $v_i(t)$, is governed by the following equation:

 referring $\tau_{v_i} \in [0,1]$ to the decay factor per time-step $\Delta t$, $\alpha_{v_i}$ to a scaling constant, and $u_i(t)$ to the synaptic input current: